fullSnack-NC/be-treasure-hunt/README.md

 # ----Set up infomation----

-- Run `NPM install`.
+- Run `npm install`.
 This will download dependencies from package.JSON.
-- Run `NPM setup-dbs`.
-This will initialise the data base ready to be populated
+- Run `npm run setup-dbs`.
+This will initialise the database ready to be populated
-- Run `NPM seed`.
+- Run `npm run seed`.
 This will seed the newly set up database with values and data.
-- Run `NPM test`.
+- Run `npm run test`.
 This is will enable testing suite to run.

 # ----Dependencies used----

-These will be insatlled from package.JSON, but are here in list form for reference:
+These will be installed from package.JSON, but are here in list form for reference:

 - postgres 🐘
 - husky 🌭